Skip to main content

 1. User/browser connects directly to the frontend over HTTPS.

 4. Backend reads/writes encrypted records in NeonDB over TLS.
 The database persists only ciphertext for secret values.
+Database credentials are managed through AWS Secrets Manager and automatically rotated.

 Encryption and key management